 What makes him unique is that despite being a defensive beast, he does not tackle that often.
 Instead, he blocks the passing lanes to intercept or block the ball.
 However, he does tackle a lot more in the attacking third, where he knows he can disrupt the opposition’s rhythm and escape punishment from the referee.

-His defensive insight allows his midfield compatriot Gravenberch to help in the attack.
+His defensive insight allowed his midfield compatriot Gravenberch to help in the attack.
 Alvarez goes about his job quietly while the spotlight is on his teammates.
 This is what makes him a particular player.

 Edson Alvarez stats